Ever wondered what are the 5 most common regrets in our lives?

 Live a life that’s true to you

-Live a life that's true to you Share on XWhat are the dreams that you have for your life which are still unfulfilled, with which you can begin taking forward steps today.
+What are the dreams you have for your life which are still unfulfilled, with which you can begin taking forward steps today.

 Apparently, this was the most common regret of all.